-7 6 5 4 3 2 1 0 - SJW 1 SJW 0 - PRS 2 PRS 1 PRS 0 -

-Bit Number Bit Mnemonic Description 7 - Reserved The value read from this bit is indeterminate.
+7 6 5 4 3 2 1 0 - SJW 1 SJW 0 - PRS 2 PRS 1 PRS 0 - Bit Number Bit Mnemonio c Descripti Description 7 - Reserved The value Reserved The value read from this bit is indeterminate.
 Do not set this bit.
-6-5 SJW1:0 Re-synchronization Jump Width To compensate for phase shifts between clock oscillators of different bus controllers, the controller must re-synchronize on any relevant signal edge of the current transmission.
+6-5 SJW1:0 To compe controllers the curren The synch Re-synchronization Jump Width To compensate for phase shifts between clock oscillators of different bus controllers, the controller must re-synchronize on any relevant signal edge of the current transmission.
 The synchronization jump width defines the maximum number of clock cycles.
 A bit period may be shortened or lengthened by a re-synchronization.
 Tsjw = Tscl x (SJW [10] +1) 4 - Reserved The value read from this bit is indeterminate.
 Do not set this bit.
-3-1 PRS2:0 Programming Time Segment This part of the bit time is used to compensate for the physical delay times within the network.
+3-1 PRS2:0 This part of within the Programming Time Segment This part of the bit time is used to compensate for the physical delay times within the network.
 It is twice the sum of the signal propagation time on the bus line, the input comparator delay and the output driver delay.
-Tprs = Tscl x (PRS[20] + 1) 0 - Reserved The value read from this bit is indeterminate.
-Do not set this bit.
+Tprs = Tscl x (PRS[20] + 1) 0 - Reserved The value s bit is indeter minate.
+Do no

 Note: The CAN controller bit timing registers must be accessed only if the CAN controller is disabled with the ENA bit of the CANGCON register set to 0.

-See Figure 52.
+See Figure 48.

-Table 62.
+Table 72.
 CANBT3 Register